jdevfullstack/lightweight-web-server/README.md

 But now, I decided to pick the Maven build tool using the Command Prompt only.
 I use Java on the Command Prompt also.

+If you want to follow my setup, these are the steps:

+1. Install Java SDK 8 if there is none.
+2. Install Maven if there is none.
+3. Add both in the System Environment Variables so that you can use it through the Command Prompt.
+4. Using the Command Prompt,
+go to the project folder.
+5. Compile or build the project.

+### Command Prompt Using Maven And Java
+`mvn clean` to clean the directory

+`mvn install` to install including the runnable `.jar`

+`mvn compile` to simply compile

+To run the runnable `.jar`, go to the `target` directory and type on the Command prompt `java -jar [filename]`

+and it is standalone, you can simply copy the `.jar` and put that to any directory you want and it will start hosting there once you run that.

 Once you set this up correctly, the steps are:
 1. Compile the project.